 Guidelines and assistance for preparing the Life Experience Portfolio are available in the Office of the Dean of Faculties.

 FRESHMAN CENTER COURSES

 Credit may be awarded to students who have completed college courses while in high school, provided that they received a grade of "C" or better in the courses and that corresponding courses are offered at Touro College.
 Generally, these courses should be taught by a college/university faculty member and not counted toward high school graduation requirements.
-Touro will not recognize College Freshman Center courses undertaken before the students’ senior year in high school.
+Junior Year Freshman Center credit may be accepted, on the same basis as Senior year credit.
 Touro College reserves the right to re-test students on material earned in Freshman Center courses and to refuse transfer when standards are not met.

 APPEALING TRANSFER CREDIT DECISIONS